-Welcome to the South East Queensland Centre of Excellence in Aboriginal and Torres Strait Islander Primary Health Care.
+Welcome to the Southern Queensland Centre of Excellence in Aboriginal and Torres Strait Islander Primary Health Care.
 Also known as Inala Indigenous Health Service, we are a Queensland Health service for Aboriginal and Torres Strait Islander people.
 Located in Inala, 18 km South West of Brisbane CBD, our clinic is staffed by GPs, nurses, allied health and Aboriginal health workers, and visiting medical specialists.

 Our service is spread over four local sites: Our main clinic is the new building at 37 Wirraway Pde.
 We still use our previous clinic at 64 Wirraway Pde for allied health consultations.
 We also run a small outreach service (Elorac Place) for women's and children's health in Ellen Grove.
 Our research and community team are located in the Inala Plaza, but we do not see patients there.
 Additionally, we provide a monthly fly-in medical service to Cunnamulla, 750 km west of Brisbane.